abioseth1/coinSorter/README.md

 03-03-21
 - codes involving single coin and multiple coin sorter were incorporated into the Q2.v1 template provided by Harry
 - yet to setup the option 5 involving configurations
+- (19:00) - made it more interactive and correct some equality margins

 # Q2v1_harryVersion
 04-03-21